Project budgets

 To apply for an advance, prepare:

-• a fees release form
+- a design fees release form

 The fees release form includes a declaration which must be signed by a board representative with appropriate delegation.
 In making the declaration the representative is certifying that the board will: